Michoacán–Guanajuato volcanic field

-Michoacán–Guanajuato volcanic field is located in the Michoacán and Guanajuato states of central Mexico.
+The Michoacán–Guanajuato volcanic field is located in the Michoacán and Guanajuato states of central Mexico.
 It is a volcanic field that takes the form of a large cinder cone field, with numerous shield volcanoes and maars.
 Pico de Tancítaro (3860 m) is the highest peak.

 The volcanic field is best known for the 18th-century eruption of Jorullo volcano, and 20th-century eruption of Parícutin volcano.

 Morphology

 The Michoacán–Guanajuato volcanic field covers an area of 200 × 250 km, in the states of Michoacán and Guanajuato.
 It contains 1400 vents, mostly cinder cones.
 The shield volcanoes are mostly Pleistocene in age.
 The field includes Siete Luminarias, a group of seven maars in and around Valle de Santiago in Guanajuato.
 Other volcanoes in the field include Alberca de los Espinos in Michoacán and Cerro Culiacán in Guanajuato.

 The cinder cones are randomly arranged and occur at low altitudes, usually, on alluvial plains or on the flanks of eroded shield volcanoes.
 There are an average of 2.5 cinder cones every 100 km2.